techdivision/import-cli-simple/README.md

 ## Running the Import

 The command doesn't implement any directory clean-up or archiving functionality, what means that the files have to copied to the source directory specified for the subjects.
-When running the example, this will be `example/tmp`.
-To make sure, that all old import files will be removed, we'll delete and re-create the directory before.
+Assuming a Magento 2 CE 2.1.2 instance, with sample data installed, is available under `/var/www/magento` the configuration file, as well as the CSV files, can be found under `projects/sample-data/ce/212`.

+The command to re-import the sample data including the images, would look like this:

 ```sh
 $ sudo rm -rf projects/sample-data/tmp \